 I took advantage of 513’s amazing collection of analog hardware and used only a handful of plugins.
 In fact, that alone added a warmth and sheen I haven’t been able to achieve in the past, when I was using only digital processing.
-The tracks played out from Pro Tools (10) and hit numerous pieces of gear before being “summed” in their Rupert Neve Designs 5088 analog console.
-Here’s some pics by/with some “geek details”-
+The tracks played out from Pro Tools (10) and hit numerous pieces of analog gear before being “summed” in their Rupert Neve Designs 5088 console.
+Here’s some more pics from the session-